datalakehouse/docs/docs/tools/cli/service.rst

 ``avn service connector``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Set of commands for managing DLH for Apache Kafka Connect connectors.
+Set of commands for managing datalakehouse for Apache Kafka Connect connectors.

 More information on ``connector available``, ``connector create``, ``connector delete``, ``connector list``, ``connector pause``, ``connector restart``, ``connector restart-task``, ``connector resume``, ``connector schema``, ``connector status`` and ``connector update`` can be found in the :doc:`dedicated page <service/connector>`.